WingsDao/wings-light-bridge/README.md

 ---

-You can start your crowdsale.
+After this step you can start your forecasting and than crowdsale.

 ---